Is Meta Becoming "Myanmar's Northern Region-Like"?

 The rise in ad CPM is partly due to the application of AI.

-Since the popularity of generative AI in 2023, the application of large - scale models in ad placement has completely changed the traditional way of ad buying.
-Using automated tools like Meta's Advantage+, advertisers no longer need to manually set targeting parameters but can rely on the system to automatically match audiences and materials.
+Since the popularity of generative AI in 2023, the application of large models in ad placement has completely changed the previous way of ad buying.
+Using automated tools like Meta's Advantage+, advertisers no longer need to manually set targeting parameters but rely on the system to automatically match audiences and materials.

-AI has significantly improved ad conversion rates, and advertisers are therefore willing to pay a higher CPM.
+AI has significantly improved the ad conversion rate, and advertisers are therefore willing to pay a higher CPM.

 However, AI algorithms only optimize "precise audience reach" and "efficient conversion," not "content authenticity," which has also led to a higher "conversion rate" for fraudulent ads.

-While the fraudulent ad incident was exposed, Meta's latest capital expenditure data also shocked the market and caused its stock price to fluctuate.
+While the fraudulent ads were exposed, Meta's latest capital expenditure data also shocked the market and caused its stock price to fluctuate.

-Meta's management said in the last quarter's earnings conference call that the capital expenditure increase in 2026 would "significantly exceed" that in 2025.
-The latest guidance for the company's capital expenditure in 2025 is approximately $70 billion to $72 billion, also an increase from the previous range of $66 billion to $72 billion.
+Meta's management said in the last quarter's earnings conference call that the capital expenditure increase in 2026 will "significantly exceed" that in 2025.
+The latest guidance for the company's capital expenditure in 2025 is about $70 billion to $72 billion, which is also an upward adjustment from the previous range of $66 billion to $72 billion.

 In 2023 and 2024, Meta's capital expenditures were $28.1 billion and $39.2 billion respectively.
-This year, the year - on - year growth rate of capital expenditure reached a new high of 84%.
+The year-on-year growth rate of capital expenditure this year reached a new high of 84%.
 These increasingly large capital expenditures are mainly concentrated on AI computing infrastructure.

-This veteran technologist, who joined Facebook in 2013, established the FAIR lab, which represents long - termism.
-However, now that Zuckerberg is adjusting the AI strategy, losing patience, and turning to short - term returns, the FAIR lab has been abandoned.
+This veteran technologist, who joined Facebook in 2013, established the FAIR lab, which represents long-termism.
+But now, as Zuckerberg adjusts the AI strategy and loses patience, turning to short-term returns, the FAIR lab has been discarded.

-Looking at the financial reports of the past two years, thanks to AI, Meta's ad revenue recovered in 2023, reaching $133 billion, a 16% increase, and further increased by 22% to $162.3 billion in 2024.
-However, it is obvious that the current growth rate of capital expenditure far exceeds the growth rate of ad revenue empowered by AI, which has raised market concerns.
+Looking at the earnings reports of the past two years, thanks to AI, Meta's ad revenue recovered in 2023, reaching $133 billion, a 16% increase, and further increased by 22% to $162.3 billion in 2024.
+But obviously, the current growth rate of capital expenditure far exceeds the growth rate of ad revenue empowered by AI, which has raised market concerns.

 This seems a bit ironic.
 First Apple, then Meta.
-After three years of the booming large - scale model trend, Silicon Valley's tech giants still think that tapping into the advertising business is the most practical approach.
+After three years of the booming development of large models, Silicon Valley's tech giants still think that tapping into the advertising business is the most practical.

 Follow for more information